Hospital Indemnity Plans

 May Critical Illness plan be used with other coverage?

-You may have a Critical Illness Insurance policy in addition to any other policy.
+You may have a Critical Illness Insurance policy in addition to any other plan.
 You’ll receive the full benefits, and there is no coordination of benefits between the Critical Illness policy and your other insurance policies.

 Should I be interested in Critical Illness?